 - Creatinine ≤ 1.5 x institutional ULN OR * Calculated creatinine clearance ≥ 45 mL/min via the Cockcroft-Gault formula for participants with creatinine levels above institutional ULN

 - Participants with a history of central nervous system (CNS) metastases are eligible if: Stable or untreated, asymptomatic brain metastases not needing immediate local therapy.
-For patients with untreated CNS lesions > 2.0 cm on screening contrast brain MRI, discussion with and approval from the medical monitor is required prior to enrollment * Previously treated brain metastases ** Brain metastases previously treated with local therapy may either be stable since treatment or may have progressed since prior local CNS therapy, provided that there is no clinical indication for immediate re-treatment with local therapy in the opinion of the investigator ** Patients treated with CNS local therapy for newly identified lesions may be eligible to enroll if all of the following criteria are met: Time since whole brain radiotherapy (WBRT) is ≥ 14 days prior to first dose of treatment, time since stereotactic radiosurgery (SRS) is ≥ 7 days prior to first dose of treatment, or time since surgical resection is ≥ 14 days
+For patients with untreated CNS lesions > 2.0 cm on screening contrast brain MRI, discussion with and approval from the Sponsor Investigator is required prior to enrollment. * Brain metastases previously treated with local therapy may either be stable since treatment or may have progressed since prior local CNS therapy, provided that there is no clinical indication for immediate re-treatment with local therapy in the opinion of the investigator * Patients treated with CNS local therapy for newly identified lesions may be eligible to enroll if all of the following criteria are met: Time since whole brain radiation therapy (WBRT) is ≥ 14 days prior to first dose of treatment, time since stereotactic radiosurgery (SRS) is ≥ 7 days prior to first dose of treatment, and time since surgical resection is ≥ 14 days

-- Women must be postmenopausal, which is defined as any of the following: * Age ≥ 60 years * Age < 60 and amenorrhea for 12 or more months (in the absence of chemotherapy, tamoxifen, toremifene, or ovarian suppression) and follicle stimulating hormone (FSH), and estradiol in the postmenopausal range per local normal range * Premenopausal women must be on gonadotropin releasing hormone (GnRH) agonist prior to study entry are eligible.
-Women in this group MUST remain on the GnRH agonist for the duration of protocol treatment * Status-post bilateral oophorectomy-after adequate healing post-surgery
+- Postmenopausal women defined as any of the following: * Age ≥ 60 years * Age < 60 and amenorrhea for 12 or more months (in the absence of chemotherapy, tamoxifen, toremifene, or ovarian suppression) and follicle stimulating hormone (FSH), and estradiol in the postmenopausal range per local normal range * Premenopausal women made postmenopausal through the use of must be on gonadotropin releasing hormone (GnRH) agonist prior to study entry are eligible and MUST remain on the GnRH agonist for the duration of protocol treatment * Status-post bilateral oophorectomy-after adequate healing post-surgery

 - Participants must be able to swallow and retain oral medication